Description

 Using this definition on our asset we see for example:

-• The average days under water over 5 years of Minimum Volatility Portfolio is 57 days, which is lower, thus better compared to the benchmark SPY (119 days) in the same period.
+• Looking at the average days under water of 57 days in the last 5 years of Minimum Volatility Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (119 days)

 Performance (YTD)